 The university is an Equal Opportunity/Affirmative Action employer and does not discriminate against persons on the basis of race, religion, national origin, sexual orientation, gender, marital status, age, disability, disabled veteran or Vietnam-era veteran status.

-We are now receiving applications for Spring Semester 2015.
-Please document qualifications for each subject you could teach from the LINKED LIST.
-In December, we will have another deadline for Fall Semester 2015.
-Applicants should forward a current resume and a letter that designates specific courses or areas they are interested in teaching and, whenever possible, times available for teaching assignments.
-The resume should include educational background, prior teaching experience, and/or related professional experience.
-Submit via email to: email@example.com or mail to: California State University, Northridge; Biology Department; Attn: Cherie Hawthorne; 18111 Nordhoff Street; Northridge, CA 91330-8303.
+We accept applications for part-time lecturer positions from January through the end of April for the following academic year.
+Contact the Biology office to request a list of qualifications required for each subject/course that you would like to teach.
+Applicants should forward a current CV/resume and a cover letter that clearly articulates specific courses they are qualified to teach, times the applicant is available for teaching assignments and how the candidate will be able to provide effective instruction to students of diverse backgrounds in a multicultural setting.
+The CV/resume should include educational background, prior teaching experience, and/or related professional experience.
+Submit materials via email to: email@example.com or mail to: California State University, Northridge; Department of Biology; Attn: Cherie Hawthorne; 18111 Nordhoff Street; Northridge, CA 91330-8303.
 Current lecturers must also submit this information each year.